arc-archive/api-authorization-method/README.md

-> This component is a work in progress.
-No version has been published so far.

 # api-authorization-method

 A web component that extends `@advanced-rest-client/authorization-method` to add ability to read API security configuration to apply to currently selected type.